-Works can only be done by contractors who are approved by our network management unit.
-It is an offence for anybody other than an approved contractor to carry out these works.
+Works can only be done by contractors who are approved by our Network Management Team.
+It is an offense for anybody other than an approved contractor to carry out these works.

 How to obtain a quotation